 Faster commercialization of consumer products will be required to continue to drive purchases that currently result in 80 million individual products sold through this channel, representing annual energy consumption of roughly 500 aMW.

 New standards and labels will result in an increased federal standard sometime between 2025-2030.
-These include clothes dryers, clothes washers, refrigerators, freezers, and room air conditioners.
+These include clothes dryers, clothes washers, refrigerators, freezers and room air conditioners.

 Consumers will continue to have easy access to vast amounts of online product information, resulting in more people deciding what to purchase before (or if) they ever enter a store.
 This presents an opportunity and imperative to educate and influence consumers online.

-The online channel is allowing market actors in the retail channel who currently compete in the traditional “products only” model to expand into the installation and services businesses (i.e. Amazon Professional Services, HomeAdvisor.com, etc.).
+The online channel is allowing market actors in the retail channel who currently compete in the traditional products only model to expand into the installation and services businesses (i.e. Amazon Professional Services, HomeAdvisor.com, etc.).
 This shift will bring price transparency and increase competition with the distribution channel.
 This will allow the alliance to leverage its supply chain engagement and training expertise to influence these new market actors.

 Long-Term Market Transformation Objectives

-Improve DOE or EPA test protocols so that they accurately reflect real-world conditions and energy savings.
+Improve U.S. DOE or EPA test protocols so that they accurately reflect real-world conditions and energy savings.

 Influence on ENERGY STAR specifications or federal standard updates.